YLMstring/Prestige-Plus/README.md

 ### [Chevalier Class](https://www.d20pfsrd.com/classes/prestige-classes/other-paizo/c-d/chevalier/)
 - The class has only 3 levels.
 ### [Hinterlander Class](https://www.d20pfsrd.com/classes/prestige-classes/other-paizo/e-h/hinterlander/)
-- Master Archer gives access to [Deadeye’s Blessing](https://github.com/Vek17/TabletopTweaks-Base) and [Pinpoint Targeting](https://github.com/ka-dyn/ExpandedContent), but you'll need the respective mod active to select them.
+- Master Archer gives access to [Deadeye’s Blessing in TTT](https://github.com/Vek17/TabletopTweaks-Base) and [Pinpoint Targeting in ExpandedContent](https://github.com/ka-dyn/ExpandedContent), but you'll need the respective mod active to select them.
 If you don't want these feats, my mod doesn't require anything, as the original feature will still be there.
 - Gain a new Favored Terrain at level 2, 6, and an upgrade at level 9, 10.
 No need to study for 24 hours!
 - A True Imbue Arrow is always with a quickened spell XD
 ### [Inheritor’s Crusader Class](https://www.d20pfsrd.com/classes/prestige-classes/other-paizo/i-m/inheritor-s-crusader/)